Back to Blog

 Here's what matters in Singapore's climate: battery life degrades faster in heat and humidity, cheaper models break down within months, and if you're lugging this thing to gyms on the MRT, weight actually matters more than you think.
 Most gyms here don't provide recovery tools — even the expensive ones — so if you want percussion therapy, you're bringing your own.

-The massage gun market is flooded with options ranging from $89 knockoffs on Shopee to $999 professional-grade devices.
+The massage gun market is flooded with options ranging from cheap knockoffs on Shopee to professional-grade devices that cost as much as a flight to Bangkok.
 I've tested 12 of the most popular models available in Singapore, used them consistently for recovery after sessions at gyms across the island, and survived Singapore's humidity with each one.
 Some impressed me.
-Others... well, let's just say there are reasons certain brands cost $60 and others cost $600.
+Most didn't.

 BEST MASSAGE GUNS TESTED